VincentWei/minigui-docs/user-manual/MiniGUIUserManualRuntimeConfiguration.md

 The definition of the keys in section `systemfont` is as follows:

 - `font_number`: The number of system fonts created.
+**Note that the maximal number of system logfonts is 6.
+You should not set this key value to be a number larger than 6.**
 - `font<NR>`: The number `<NR>` logical font name.
 - `default`: System default font (single character set).
 Its value is the number of logical font.